taylortrujeque/Taylor-CV/index.md

 ### Research Interests
 My research interests center on the intersection of sound and cinema, with a particular focus on how auditory and visual elements converge to shape audience experience.
-I am interested in exploring the moment when a film score collides with the image on screen— that ranscends reality and evoking a euphoric frisson that immerses viewers in a heightened emotional state.
+I am interested in exploring the moment when a film score collides with the image on screen that transcends reality and evoking a euphoric frisson that immerses viewers in a heightened emotional state.

 In addition, I explore gender studies in cinema, examining how the evolution of sound in American film has influenced the representation of women on screen.
 I investigate how sonic techniques, from diegetic and non-diegetic sounds, have historically shaped, reinforced, or challenged gendered narratives.